Belle Vue Farm

 Efforts to acquire and preserve Belle Vue Farm began in earnest in 1994 around the same time that the county acquired Swan Harbor Farm from Johns Hopkins University.
 Harford Land Trust devoted significant time and resources to purchase the property during a generational transfer following the death of Dr. E. Hollister Davis.
-Griffiths Davis, the oldest of Dr. Davis’s nine children purchased the property from his siblings in 1996 and lived there with his wife Vicky until his death in 2017.
+Griffith Davis, the oldest of Dr. Davis’s nine children purchased the property from his siblings in 1996 and lived there with his wife until his death in 2016.

 Reportedly, numerous developers explored options for creating an industrial park, business complex, and a high-end residential community at Belle Vue.
 Despite being within the county’s designated growth area, the property is currently zoned agricultural and is not planned to receive public water or septic.